Presidential and Federal Records Act Amendments of 2014

-Provisions of the bill
+Provisions of the act

 This summary is based largely on the summary provided by the Congressional Research Service, a public domain source.

-The Presidential and Federal Records Act Amendments of 2014 would, in section 2, amend the Presidential Records Act to require the Archivist of the United States, upon determining to make publicly available any presidential record not previously made available, to: (1) promptly provide written notice of such determination to the former President during whose term of office the record was created, to the incumbent President, and to the public; and (2) make such record available to the public within 60 days, except any record with respect to which the Archivist receives notification from a former or incumbent President of a claim of constitutionally-based privilege against disclosure.
-Prohibits the Archivist from making a record that is subject to such a claim publicly available unless: (1) the incumbent President withdraws a decision upholding the claim, or (2) the Archivist is otherwise directed to do so by a final court order that is not subject to appeal.
+The Presidential and Federal Records Act Amendments of 2014, in section 2, amended the Presidential Records Act to require the archivist of the United States, upon determining to make publicly available any presidential record not previously made available, to: (1) promptly provide written notice of such determination to the incumbent president and the former president during whose term of office the record was created; and (2) make such record available to the public within 60 days, except any record with respect to which the archivist receives notification from a former or incumbent president of a claim of constitutionally-based privilege against disclosure.
+The archivist is prohibited from making a record that is subject to such a claim publicly available unless: (1) the incumbent president withdraws a decision upholding the claim, or (2) the archivist is otherwise directed to do so by a final court order that is not subject to appeal.

-The bill would prohibit the Archivist from making available any original presidential records to anyone claiming access to them as a designated representative of a President or former President if that individual has been convicted of a crime relating to the review, retention, removal, or destruction of the records of the Archives.
+The bill prohibits the archivist from making available any original presidential records to anyone claiming access to them as a designated representative of a president or former president if that individual has been convicted of a crime relating to the review, retention, removal, or destruction of the records of the Archives.

-The bill would prohibit the President, the Vice President, or a covered employee (i.e., the immediate staff of the President and Vice President or office advising and assisting the President or Vice President) from creating or sending a presidential or vice presidential record using a non-official electronic messaging account unless the President, Vice President, or covered employee: (1) copies an official electronic messaging account of the President, Vice President, or covered employee in the original creation or transmission of the presidential or vice presidential record; or (2) forwards a complete copy of the presidential record to an official electronic messaging account of the President, Vice President, or covered employee not later than 20 days after the original creation or transmission of the presidential or vice presidential record.
+The bill prohibits the president, the vice president, or a covered employee (i.e., the immediate staff of the president and vice president or office advising and assisting the president or vice president) from creating or sending a presidential or vice presidential record using a non-official electronic messaging account unless the president, vice president, or covered employee: (1) copies an official electronic messaging account of the president, vice president, or covered employee in the original creation or transmission of the presidential or vice presidential record; or (2) forwards a complete copy of the presidential record to an official electronic messaging account of the president, vice president, or covered employee not later than 20 days after the original creation or transmission of the presidential or vice presidential record.

-Section three of the bill would provide that the transfer to the Archivist of records by a federal agency that have historical significance shall take place as soon as practicable but not later than 30 years after the creation or receipt of such records by an agency.
-Expands the authority of the Archivist with respect to the creation and preservation of audio and visual records.
+Section three of the bill provides that the transfer to the archivist of records by a federal agency that have historical significance shall take place as soon as practicable but not later than 30 years after the creation or receipt of such records by an agency.
+Expands the authority of the archivist with respect to the creation and preservation of audio and visual records.